Orillusion/orillusion-web/docs/guide/media/Readme.md

 # Media Extension

-`Orillusion` provides the [@orillusion/media-extention](/media-extention/) extension package to support multimedia, enabling easy loading and display of images and videos, as well as providing corresponding processing capabilities.
-Please note that it needs to be installed separately, and the usage method after installation is similar to that of ordinary textures and materials.
+`Orillusion` provides the [@orillusion/media-extention](/media-extention/) extension package to support multimedia, enabling easy loading and display of images, videos and audios, as well as providing corresponding processing capabilities.
+Please note that it needs to be installed separately, and the usage method after installation is similar to that of ordinary textures, materials and components.

 ## Installation
 Same as the engine installation, we can import physic plugins through two methods: `NPM` and `CDN` linking: